Good income, substantial priority tax debt, other debt within the limits: sounds like a Chapter 13 bankruptcy, doesn’t it?

 Their attorney’s approach reminded me of the Greek story of the brigand Procrustes, who waylaid travelers, offered them the “hospitality” of his home, then racked them (or lopped off limbs) to fit his bed.

 These people were going to fit in 13, in their attorney’s view, despite their protests it wouldn’t work.

 They told me of medical expenses omitted from the budget, surgery planned for the near term, and fewer employment hours on the horizon.
-The payments, a stretch at this point, would be unsustainable.
+The payments, a stretch at this point, would be unsustainable soon in the future.

 By opening up to non bankruptcy solutions, I think I got a solution that will work for the clients better than the rote selection of Chapter 13.
-Convert to 7, discharge what’s dischargeable, then approach the IRS.
+Convert the current case to 7, discharge what’s dischargeable, then approach the IRS.